coq/platform/README_Windows.md

 - It is possible to install several versions of the Coq platform in one Cygwin, as long as the pre-requisites are met.
 This is best achieved by running the additional `coq_platform_make.sh` directly from the coq platfiorm created Cygwin.

-## Windows (compiling from sources with Windows Subsystem for Linux - WSL)
+## Compiling from sources with Windows Subsystem for Linux - WSL)

 This method is not officially tested but reported by users to work.
 Essentially you follow the instructions for Linux at [README_Linux](README_Linux.md)

-# Tests run on Windows

-ToDo

-## Tested commit

-ToDo

 # A note on **virus scanners**